GandalftheGUI/archive-integrity/README.md

 # Archive Integrity

-A macOS tool for detecting silent data loss on cold photo archives — bit rot, accidental deletions, and undetected corruption.
+A macOS tool for detecting silent data loss on cold storage archives — bit rot, accidental deletions, and undetected corruption.

 ## Why I built this

-I keep my photo archive on an external SSD: ~80,000 files, ~3.75 TB, accumulated over years.
+I keep my archive on an external SSD: ~80,000 files, ~3.75 TB, accumulated over years.
 Every few months I plug it in and assume everything is fine.
 But drives fail quietly.
-A sector goes bad, a file gets silently corrupted, a folder gets accidentally deleted — and you don't find out until years later when you actually need the file.
+A sector goes bad, a file gets silently corrupted, a folder gets accidentally deleted.
+You don't find out until years later when you actually need the file.

 Most backup tools tell you when a file was added or removed.
 Almost none tell you when a file's content has changed without you asking it to.
 That's the gap this fills.

 Archive Integrity hashes every file in your archive using BLAKE3 and records the results in a manifest.
 On future checks it re-hashes and compares.
-If anything changed — even a single flipped bit — it tells you.
+If anything changed, even a single flipped bit, it tells you.

 ## Who this is for

-- Photographers, archivists, or anyone maintaining a long-term cold storage archive
-- People who store files on external drives that sit unplugged most of the time
-- Anyone who wants cryptographic proof that their files are byte-for-byte identical to what they originally stored
+Anyone maintaining files on drives that sit unplugged for months at a time and needs to know they're intact when they come back to them: photographers, videographers, musicians, researchers, developers, or anyone keeping records that must remain unaltered over time.

 ## Who this is not for